BenMukebo/Math-magicians/README.md

 # Math magicians

 ## Description
-- "Math magicians" is a website for all fans of mathematics.
+- Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
   - Make simple calculations.
   - Read a random math-related quote.